 Taxis and tuk-tuks in Phuket are some of the most convenient methods of getting around the island.
 While they're more expensive than buses and motorbike taxis, these private transport options can take you directly to your destination.
 They are also more comfortable and convenient than driving your own car.

-This type of public transport is ideal if your budget has a bit of flexibility and you want to get around comfortably and quickly.
+Taxis and tuk-tuks are excellent if your budget has a bit of flexibility.
 There is some degree of choice, with advantages and disadvantages for each, with some differences between them.
-Checking out our hints and tips below will help you have a care-free time getting around Phuket.
+Our guide below details how taxis and tuk-tuks work in Phuket.